 The Annual Sunflower House is created by the Woodstock Inn & Resort’s Master Gardener, Benjamin Pauly.
 The Sunflower House is open annually from approximately the beginning of August to mid September.
-There are thousands of sunflowers and over 50 different varieties ranging from 18 inches to 14 feet in height form the rooms and hallways in a maze-like structure.
-This year’s design is a one-way flow that allows for social distancing and safe enjoyment.
+There are thousands of sunflowers and over 100 different varieties ranging from 18 inches to 14 feet in height form the rooms and hallways in a maze-like structure.
 In addition to its beauty, the Sunflower House serves as a food source for birds, bees and butterflies.

-The Sunflower House is usually to be in full bloom mid-August until mid-September.
+The Sunflower House officially opens July 31, (come see it grow and change all summer) and is in full bloom until mid-September.

 Interested in a private photo session in the Sunflower House for yourself or your family?
-Schedule a private visit today.
+Schedule a private photo session today.

 Seasonal gardening programs take place in and around the Garden Shed.
 Learn about the herbs, heirloom vegetables, and apples grown here and how they were preserved to last the winter.
 Enjoy Herbal Tea Happy Hours or just lounging on our shaded Garden Shed porch.